ansible-community/antsibull-docs/tests/functional/baseline-default/collections/ns2/col/foo_module.rst

         Alpine Linux package manager

       - :ansible-option-choices-entry:`"apt"`\ :
-        For DEB based distros, :literal:`python-apt` package must be installed on targeted hosts
+        For DEB based distros, :literal:`python\-apt` package must be installed on targeted hosts

       - :ansible-option-choices-entry-default:`"auto"` :ansible-option-choices-default-mark:`(default)`\ :
         Depending on :ansopt:`ns2.col.foo#module:strategy`\ , will match the first or all package managers provided, in order